PBUKE/-AI-Enhanced-Data-Warehouse-Optimization/README.md

 # ML-Enhanced-Data-Warehouse-Optimization
-This is a simulation of AI-Enhanced Data Warehouse Optimization locally using open-source tools and small datasets.
+This is a simulation of ML-Enhanced Data Warehouse Optimization locally using open-source tools and small datasets.